 It functioned great, but there was a leak at the pressure switch.
 It appears that moving the very old switch from the old compressor to the new unit did not preserve it intact.
 Researching this switch shows that it is no longer manufactured, and a similar unit that is plug-and-play is not made.
 We used an appropriate 'conversion' switch which goes on the accumulator rather than the compressor itself.
 Although it does not function the same way it will still provide a low pressure cut-off in case the system leaks down.

-It also appears that under long duration, the evaporator core is icing up.
+It also appeared that under long duration and the exact right conditions, the evaporator core iced up.
 There is a thermal switch that is supposed to cutoff the compressor to prevent this.
+We removed the cutoff switch and tested it, revealing that it did not open at the proper temperature.
+The best way to test this is a bowl of ice, a thermometer, and a multimeter.

 We opted to install a trailer hitch to make this vehicle more useful, as it is intended to be a working vehicle not a show queen.
 Bolt-on class 2 hitches are readily available and relatively cheap, and with a 3,500 lb. hitch limit and a 5,000 lb. factory vehicle limit, will fall within our parameters of light hauling.
 This hitch bolts to both the bumper mounts and the frame.